japila-books/spark-sql-internals/docs/hive/HiveClient.md

   partialSpec: Option[TablePartitionSpec] = None): Seq[CatalogTablePartition]
 ----

-Returns the <<spark-sql-CatalogTablePartition.adoc#, CatalogTablePartition>> of a table
+Returns the <<spark-sql-CatalogTablePartition.md#, CatalogTablePartition>> of a table

-Used exclusively when `HiveExternalCatalog` is requested to link:HiveExternalCatalog.adoc#listPartitions[list the partitions of a table]
+Used exclusively when `HiveExternalCatalog` is requested to HiveExternalCatalog.md#listPartitions[list the partitions of a table]

 | getPartitionsByFilter
 | [[getPartitionsByFilter]] Used when...FIXME